-You’ll love these delicious, saucy Asian Barbecue Sausage Bite recipe made with chunks of fresh pineapple!
+Asian Barbecue Sausage Bites – you’ll love these delicious, saucy sausage bites made with cooked smoked sausage and chunks of fresh pineapple!
 They’re so flavorful and perfect for game day or as an appetizer for your special events!

 Looking for a fun, super easy appetizer to serve for the big game coming up?
 These Asian Barbecue Sausage Bites are an all-time favorite and I bet your guests will love them too!